5 key metrics for evaluating your year-end appeal.

 You are using Google Analytics or another platform to monitor your web traffic, right?

-If so, then you just need to follow this simple formula: Divide the number of online donations you received by the number of people who visit your online donation page during a given time period.
+If so, you just need to follow this simple formula: Divide the number of online donations you received by the number of people visiting your online donation page during a given period.

-For example, if you brought 150 people to your online donation page, and secured 40 donations, your online conversion rate is 26.6 percent!
+For example, if you brought 150 people to your online donation page and secured 40 donations, your online conversion rate would be 26.6 percent!

-That’s above the average of 21 percent for nonprofits according to M+R Benchmarks!
+That’s above the average of 19 percent for nonprofits, according to M+R Benchmarks!

 Keeping good data hygiene is a common issue for nonprofits.